One year later: My search habits confirm the rise of AI assistants and the transforming future of SEO

 1. Beyond traditional search engines: A personal shift to Generative AI

-Of course, when I need a high degree of accuracy, I fact-check by going to the sources directly.
+Of course, when I need a high degree of accuracy, I still go to the sources directly.
+I'm not blindly trusting AI — from my experience, it's great at synthesis but still shaky on specifics.

 2. Commercial Research in the Era of AI